Nerve conditions and Radiculopathy

 Because so many different areas of the body can be affected, radiculopathy symptoms generally depend on which nerves have been damaged.
 Though, common symptoms often include the following:

 - Tingling Sensation

 Pains can be both sharp and intense, but also dull – determined by location.
 However, if the sciatica is affected, pain is usually prominent in the back of the leg, and sticks to one side of the body.

-If symptoms fail to decease, or even worsen, it may be necessary to make an appointment with a medical professional to offer a proper diagnosis in order to pursue recovery and relief.
+If symptoms fail to decrease, or even worsen, it may be necessary to make an appointment with a health care professional, such as a chiropractor or medical professional, to offer a proper diagnosis in order to pursue recovery and relief.

 To determine whether or not you're suffering from radiculopathy, a doctor may ask you about your medical history, as well as conduct a physical exam.
 You will be asked questions regarding your level of pain, its location and if any factors cause it to worsen.
 During this process, the physician will attempt to determine which specific nerve in the body is injured.

 In extreme cases, the doctor may pursue other methods to help provide a diagnosis, including X-rays, an MRI scan or a nerve conduction study.
 This is an important step, as a proper diagnosis will help establish the proper treatment.

 Though this condition should not be taken lightly, it is necessary to learn that many people can find recovery and relief by pursuing basic treatment options that include taking anti-inflammatory medication, chiropractic, physical therapy, or avoiding strenuous activities.

 Again, there are extreme examples of this condition, in which a steroid injection may be necessary.
 Surgery is also sometimes used as a last resort.